postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ---

-Share the APIs that your team uses internally to the private API network.
+Share the APIs that your team uses internally to the Private API Network.
 Your team can learn about and access these APIs and start using them right away.

 ![Team APIs](https://assets.postman.com/postman-docs/privNetworkAPIlist.png)

-If you're logged in, go directly to your team's [private API Network](https://go.postman.co/network/private).
+If you're logged in, go directly to your team's [Private API Network](https://go.postman.co/network/private).
 You can always find it by clicking __API Network__ at the top from anywhere in the [Dashboard](https://go.postman.co).

 > In order to add your API to the network, it must be in the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/).
-You can only add APIs, not collections, to the private API network.
+You can only add APIs, not collections, to the Private API Network.

 ## Contents